dannywillems/types-and-programming-languages-pierce-implementation/README.md

 ## Why do you recommend to understand the theorical aspects of programming languages?

-I'm convinced to be a good developer, you don't only need to know the entire syntax of your favorite programming languages but you also need to understand
+I'm convinced to be a good developer, you don't only need to know the entire syntax and all frameworks of your favorite programming languages but you also need to understand
 * how it works internally.
 It implies to know how the compiler/interpreter works.
-* what are the pros and cons of the programming language, the syntax (how to write an expression/instruction) and the semantic (i.e. how expressions/instructions are executed).
+* what are the pros and cons of the programming language, the syntax (how to write an expression/instruction) and the semantic (how expressions/instructions are evaluated/executed).
 * how the language resolves some common problems.